Fixing botched upper eyelid surgery

 That is a piece of equipment found in the offices of oculoplastic surgeons but often not available in the offices of other types of surgical specialists.
 Another common issue is wound separation in the upper eyelid crease while you are healing.
 While this is worrisome, it is surprising how well this heals without the need for additional surgery.

 Another common issue is residual fullness in the inner corner of the eyelids.
 In the immediate post-operative period, this can be related to swelling.
-However, once you are about two months or more out from surgery, persistence of this fullness is generally consistent with unaddressed orbital fat that can protrude in the inner corners.
+However, once you are about two months or more out from surgery, the persistence of this fullness is generally consistent with unaddressed orbital fat that can protrude in the inner corners.
 Very often Dr. Steinsapir finds that this concern was present before surgery but left undiscussed as a cosmetic concern by the patient and unaddressed surgically by the surgeon.

 This can be corrected but a surgical procedure is needed to remove this fat.
 Due to the possible contribution of lingering swelling after surgery, Dr. Steinsapir generally advocates waiting approximately 6 months before undertaking revisional surgery to remove this concern should it persist.

 By far the largest group of upper eyelid issues are related.
 Dr. Steinsapir collectively refers to them as the Post Upper Blepharoplasty Syndrome (PUBS).
 Others have called this the Post Blepharoplasty Look.
 However, “look” makes it sound as though the changes are intentional and for the most part, they are not.
 Dr. Steinsapir has carefully analyzed these findings patients who have come to him for care after unsatisfactory surgery elsewhere.
-The related spectrum of findings include a hollow upper eyelid that looks as if too much skin and upper eyelid fat was removed, upper eyelid ptosis or droopiness, upper eyelid lash ptosis, and a compensatory eyebrow elevation.
+The related spectrum of findings include a hollow upper eyelid that looks as if too much skin and upper eyelid fat were removed, upper eyelid ptosis or droopy eyelids, upper eyelid lash ptosis, and a compensatory eyebrow elevation.

 In many individuals with these changes, the upper eyelid platform, which is the space from the upper eyelid lashes to the upper eyelid crease appears too long.
 The two sides are often asymmetric.
 Unless your surgeon really understands eyelids, it is unlikely that they understand what they are looking at.
 They may even believe that the way your upper eyelids look after surgery is precisely what the upper eyelids should look like!
 Have you had that conversation with a surgeon where you are trying to tell them that you are unhappy with the outcome of surgery but they are trying to tell you how great the surgery was?